 However, one of the important aims of the study is to provide data to enable LCA studies of steel-containing products.
-To this end, third parties undertaking such studies can obtain data from the inventory free of charge from worldsteel or directly in the GaBi and SimaPro.
+To this end, third parties undertaking such studies can obtain data from the inventory free of charge from worldsteel or directly in the GaBi and SimaPro LCA software tools.

 The worldsteel LCA work is carried out according to the standards set out in the Policy Statement on LCA that was adopted by the worldsteel Board of Directors in 1995.
 This statement warns of the dangers of using LCI or LCA data in a simplified way for comparison between materials.
 The data will be used by worldsteel and its members to understand the impact of using steel in different product applications to see where the benefits lie and improvements can be made.
 The data will also be used by third parties to make comparisons and the steel industry therefore needs to support such studies and, where appropriate, respond to claims made about steel by other industries.

-One of the aims of the study is to produce worldwide LCI data for steel industry products, developing and using a common methodology, in order to enable benchmarking and valid comparison throughout the industry.
-However, the transparency and quality of the data mean that other methodologies could be used.
+One of the aims of the study is to produce worldwide LCI data for steel industry products, with a common methodology.

-Nevertheless, expertise and care must be taken to ensure that the worldsteel methodology or any modifications are compatible with those of external studies.
-To this end, worldsteel is encouraging its member companies to participate in any third-party studies and to liaise with those undertaking them.
+Expertise and care must be taken to ensure that the worldsteel methodology or any modifications are compatible with those of external studies.
+To this end, worldsteel and its members may participate in any third-party studies and liaise with those undertaking them.
 The steel industry aims to encourage good LCA practices and, where appropriate, the use of the ISO 14040 series of international standards.

 While worldsteel uses the end-of-life approach to account for steel recycling at the end of a product’s life, the user of the data is not obliged to use this method.
 Data is provided as cradle-to-gate data and the net credits for recycling can be provided in addition, following the worldsteel recycling methodology as described in appendix 10 of the worldsteel methodology report.